-Other excursions on offer include an exclusive beach lounge area with deck chairs and umbrellas, stand up paddle boarding, sea kayaking, fun torpedo, floating mats and various tours across to Inhaca island (Come back to read more about Inhaca in my next post!)
+Other excursions on offer at Portuguese Island include an exclusive beach lounge area with deck chairs and umbrellas, stand up paddle boarding, sea kayaking, fun torpedo, floating mats and various tours across to Inhaca island (Come back to read more about Inhaca in my next post!)

 Back on the beach, we headed up to the lunch buffet which we enjoyed under the thatched lapa area listening to live music and enjoying the atmosphere of singing, dancing revelry!
 It still blows my mind that the entire bar and buffet (plus every single ingredient) is brought to and from from the cruise ship every day!
 An incredible feat considering the numbers of people on board.

 After chilling in the shade of the deck for a bit, we decided to brave the scorching sand and browse the local market for traditional sarongs, wooden items and trinkets, not forgetting the powerful local rum!